Monrovia: Geography

 Monrovia lies along the Cape Mesurado peninsula, between the Atlantic Ocean and the Mesurado River, whose mouth forms a large natural harbor.
+The harbor was significantly expanded by U.S. forces during the Second World War.
 The Saint Paul River lies directly north of the city and forms the northern boundary of Bushrod Island, which is reached by crossing the "New Bridge" from downtown Monrovia.
 Monrovia is located in Montserrado County and is Liberia's largest city as its administrative, commercial and financial center.

 Climate

 Monrovia's climate is classified as a tropical monsoon climate (Am) within the Köppen climate classification.
 It is the wettest capital city in the world, with annual rainfall averaging 182 in.
 It has a wet season and a dry season but gets precipitation even during the dry season.
 Temperatures are fairly constant throughout the year, averaging around 79.5 F. The only slight variations are in the high temperatures, which are around 81 F in the winter and near 90 F in the summer.
 Lows are usually between 72 and 75 F year-round.